inspec/inspec-aws/docs/resources/aws_ami.md

 ### be_public

-The `be_public` matcher tests if the AMI has public launch permissons.
+The `be_public` matcher tests if the AMI has public launch permissions.

     describe aws_ami(image_id: 'aki-1234') do
       it { should be_public }